Careers in Sociology

 *The Career Center offers tips on applying to graduate school, specifically three steps: clarifying goals and school selection, the application process, and paying for graduate school.
 Additionally.
 Dr. Weber has provided a list of considerations she discusses with students as they prepare for graduate school.

-If you would like to talk to the Director of Academic Services in the Department of Sociology at UofL about careers in sociology or post-graduation strategies, please contact Dr. Jonetta Weber.
+Also, if you would like to talk with Dr. Jonetta Weber, the Director of Academic Services and Undergraduate and Graduate Advisor in the Department of Sociology about careers in sociology or post-graduation strategies, please email her at email@example.com.